Canon M50 vs Samsung NX500

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the M50 has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the NX500 relies on live view and the rear LCD for framing.
 The table below summarizes some of the other core capabilities of the Canon M50 and Samsung NX500 in connection with corresponding information for a sample of similar cameras.

-The Samsung NX500 has an intervalometer built-in.
+The Canon M50 and the Samsung NX500 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the M50 and the NX500 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M50 and Samsung NX500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.